DataDog/integrations-core/sqlserver/README.md

       connection_string: "Trusted_Connection=yes"
       ```

-3. [Restart the Agent][7] to start sending SQL Server metrics to Datadog.
+2. [Restart the Agent][7] to start sending SQL Server metrics to Datadog.

+##### Linux

+Extra configuration steps are required to get the SQL Server integration running on a Linux host:

+1. Install an ODBC SQL Server Driver, for example the [Microsoft ODBC Driver][10].
+2. Copy the `odbc.ini` and `odbcinst.ini` files into the `/opt/datadog-agent/embedded/etc` folder.
+3. Configure the `conf.yaml` file to use the `odbc` connector and specify the proper driver as specified in the `odbcinst.ini file`.

 ##### Log collection